Sri Lanka flag Sri Lanka Beach Holidays

 Bonus tips:

-Bank card fraud is common, so use ATMs inside banks or hotels and keep your card in sight when paying.
+Bank card fraud is common, so use ATMs inside banks and keep your card in sight when paying.

 More information